All about the Mid-Autumn Festival in Thailand (and where to find the best mooncakes)

 If you want to experience the best Mid-Autumn Festival celebrations, go to areas with the highest population of Chinese people and Thai people of Chinese descent.
 Trang and Hat Yai usually hold elaborate celebrations and parades.
 However, you can find big celebrations in areas like Phuket, Chanthaburi, Songkla, Chiang Mai, Chiang Rai, and Bangkok.

-Where to find the Best Mooncakes in Bangkok in 2023
+Where to find the Best Mooncakes in Bangkok in 2024

 On the days leading up to the Mid-Autumn Festival, you’ll find numerous stores around Thailand selling all kinds of mooncakes.
 The round cakes come in a variety of flavours, such as lotus seeds, durian, black sesame, chocolate, and even mint.

-Whether you want to load up on mooncakes to enjoy by yourself or to give away to friends and families, consider going to the following places if you’re looking for the most delicious ones.
+Whether you want to load up on mooncakes to enjoy by yourself or to give away to friends and family, consider going to the following places if you’re looking for the most delicious ones.

-1. The Peninsula Bangkok
+2. The Peninsula Bangkok

 HOME-MADE EGG CUSTARD MOONCAKES at The Peninsula Bangkok

-PHOTO: The Peninsula Bangkok via Official Website
+Image by The Peninsula Bangkok

 Price: